delpapa/sandpilemodel/README.md

 Plot parameters can be modified in the `src/plot_avalanches.py` script as necessary.

-To save simulation time, the avalanche durations and sizes are stored in the folder `results`.
+To save simulation time, the avalanche durations and sizes are stored in a folder `results` after each simulation is complete (so you can run only the plot script independently).

 The avalanche plots and power-law fits are done using the [powerlaw](https://pypi.python.org/pypi/powerlaw) package.